droptica/droopler/UPDATE.md

 # Updating Droopler

+## Droopler 3.0.0

+No significant actions to be done in this update.
+The main change is **new versioning** and improved D9 compatibility.

+Please note that since this version, `droopler_theme` uses `DartSass` instead of deprecated `NodeSass`.
+You may change it also for your `droopler_subtheme`.

 ## Droopler 2.2

 No significant actions to be done in this update.

-You may want to verify your paragraph themes, as we introduced new d_settings for each paragraph.
+You may want to verify your paragraph themes, as we introduced new `d_settings` for each paragraph.
 The migration script should cover most edge cases.

-Starting from this version, we are oficially becoming Drupal 9 compatible.
+Starting from this version, we are officially becoming Drupal 9 compatible.
 You may start considering the upgrade.

 ## Droopler 2.1